CoAxLab/LabHacks-1/labhacks.md

 Make a startup file so that your figures always are publication quality, from the get go, without modification.
 Save files in svg, or eps always.
 Just stop using pngs all together.

 ##  Programming Advice
+Start using github.
+It is excellent for version control (instead of having a final_analysisv4p3_really_this_is_final_final.py in your folder you just have analysis.py) and for sharing.
+Other researchers can replicate exactly what you did.
+This will save you time, if someone emails you for example.

+Simulate data and make sure that your analysis works the way you think that it is working.

 Become a pro at bash syntax - it will seriously save you a lot of time. https://ss64.com/bash/syntax-keyboard.html